 Signs That Your Weight Gain & Bloating Is Caused by Your Hormones

 To determine if your weight gain is caused by hormonal belly, look out for these signs:

 You Don’t Feel Satiated After Eating

 If you now feel like a meal that used to fill you up isn’t doing the job and is leaving you wanting more, it could be a sign that your sex hormones are indirectly impacting your main metabolism-regulating hormones.
 Estrogen and testosterone are the two main hormones at play here.

-If you have lower than normal levels of estrogen circulating in your blood, you might find yourself not feeling as satisfied after a meal.
+If your estrogen levels are low, you may not feel as satisfied after a meal.
 This is because of the impact estrogen has on leptin, your satiety hormone.
-Leptin is released by circulating fat tissue and tells your brain that you’ve had enough to eat.
-The more leptin you have circulating in your system, the more satiated you’ll feel, and the less compelled you’ll be to reach for seconds.
+Leptin is the hormone that tells your brain you are full.
+The more leptin you have circulating in your system, the more satiated you’ll feel after your meal, and the less likely you’ll feel the urge to reach for seconds.

 You Feel Hungry All the Time